Hendra virus infection

 Notification

-Suspected cases of Hendra virus infection in horses should be notified urgently to Biosecurity Queensland on 13 25 23 (during business hours) or 1800 675 888 (24-hour Emergency Animal Disease Watch Hotline).
+Contact your veterinarian immediately if you suspect your animal may have Hendra virus infection.
+If you become aware of the presence of Hendra virus in any species of animal, you must report it to Biosecurity Queensland on 13 25 23 (during business hours) or 1800 675 888 (24-hour Emergency Animal Disease Hotline).

 Public health response

-When a horse is strongly suspected or confirmed to be infected with Hendra virus, Biosecurity Queensland will notify Queensland Health and take urgent measures to minimise risk to other people and other animals (horses, dogs and cats).
+If a horse is confirmed to have Hendra virus, Biosecurity Queensland will notify Queensland Health and take immediate steps to minimise the risk to others.

-If you have had recent exposure to an infected horse and have not been contacted by public health staff, please telephone your nearest public health unit or 13 HEALTH (13 43 25 84).
+If you have had recent exposure to an infected horse and have not been contacted, please call your local public health unit or ring 13 HEALTH (13 43 25 84).

 Other resources